Islam and Same-Sex Attraction: The Question That Can’t Be Avoided

 The harder question

-The real difficulty is not the prohibition itself but the suffering it causes.
+The real difficulty is the suffering it causes, rather than the prohibition itself.
 A person who experiences exclusively same-sex attraction, who accepts Islam’s prohibition, faces a life without romantic or sexual partnership.
 That is a heavy burden.
-The tradition acknowledges this — the concept of ibtila’ (trial) in Islamic theology means that different people are tested with different things, and some tests are harder than others.
+The tradition acknowledges this.
+The concept of ibtilāʾ (trial) in Islamic theology means that different people are tested with different things, and some tests are harder than others.

 What this does not justify

 Nothing in this article justifies hatred, violence, or dehumanisation of people who experience same-sex attraction.
-The Prophet Muhammad dealt with people of every moral condition with dignity.
+The Prophet Muḥammad ﷺ dealt with people of every moral condition with dignity.
 The Quran prohibits an act; it does not license cruelty toward people who struggle with the prohibition or who reject it.

 Muslims who use this teaching as a license for contempt, mockery, or violence have betrayed the very tradition they claim to be defending.
 The prohibition is God’s to enforce, not theirs.